david-romero/david-romero.github.io/_posts/2018-02-27-consul-vs-redis-lock.md

 #### Consumer:

-For the implementation of the consumer, I have used the integration of kafka offered by spring.
+For the implementation of the consumer, I have used a kafka integration offered by spring.

 In our consumer, I want to implement the following algorithm: